HumanCompatibleAI/overcooked-demo/README.md

 Basic game settings can be configured by changing the values in [config.json](server/config.json)

+## Customization for Additional Experiments

+To customize this repo for additional experiments, please edit files in the following folders `server/static/js`, `server/static/templates`, `server/game.py` and `server/config.json`

 ## Legacy Code

 For legacy code compatible with the Neurips2019 submission please see [this](https://github.com/HumanCompatibleAI/overcooked-demo/tree/legacy) branch of this repo.